 ¶How can it be that Atomic-RMW based Locks are Used then?

-It may seem strange, as the class itself defined that a correct lock needs to fulfill starvation freedom.
+It may seem strange, as the Parallel Programming class itself defined that a correct lock needs to fulfill starvation freedom.
 However, locks based on atomic-RMW operations are the only lock implementation actually used in modern systems and they are not starvation-free.
 How can this be?
 Starvation-freedom is just not a super important property.
-Think about it, a lock that can deadlock is unusable.
-Even when the probability of it deadlocking is low, such an algorithm deployed in, say, a banking system could prove fatal.
-This is because there is by definition no escape from a deadlock.
-The system is just in a state where it cannot get out of.
-But what the lack of starvation-freedom in atomic spinlocks means, is that technically, the atomic operation could always fail (due to contention).
-In the sense that there is nothing that guarantees us that it will eventually succeed.
-But, the probability of this happening is 0.
-Because to actually starve, a thread would need to try the atomic operations an infinite amount of times and fail every single time.
+The lack of starvation-freedom in atomic spin-locks means, is that technically, the atomic operation could always fail (due to contention).
+In the sense that there is nothing that guarantees its eventual success.
+However, the probability of that happening is 0.
+To actually starve, a thread would need to try the atomic operations an infinite amount of times and fail every single time.
+In an actual implementation and with using backoff, the probability of failing multiple times in a row is already extremely low.